lailsonbm/awesome_nested_fields/README.md

         gem 'awesome_nested_fields'

-2. Copy the javascript dependency to `public\javascripts` by using the generator.
+2. Copy the javascript dependency to `public/javascripts` by using the generator.

         rails generate awesome_nested_fields:install